oVirt/ovirt-site/source/documentation/install-guide/chap-Enterprise_Linux_Hosts.html.md

 **Installing Cockpit on Enterprise Linux Hosts**

 1. By default, when adding a host to the oVirt Engine, the Engine configures the required firewall ports.
-See Chapter 8: Adding a Host to the oVirt Engine](chap-Adding_a_Host_to_the_oVirt_Engine) for details.
+See [Chapter 8: Adding a Host to the oVirt Engine](chap-Adding_a_Host_to_the_oVirt_Engine) for details.
 However, if you disable Automatically configure host firewall when adding the host, manually configure the firewall according to the “Host Firewall Requirements” in [Chapter 2: System Requirements](chap-System_Requirements).

 2. Install the dashboard packages: